Linguistics in science fiction: Deciphering languages

 Other works of science fiction involving language decipherment are Expedition by Anthony Boucher, Resurrection/The Monster (short story) by A. E. van Vogt, Surface Tension (short story) by James Blish, The Star by Arthur C. Clarke, and Omnilingual by H. Beam Piper.

 Works that contain more futile efforts of the decipherment of unknown languages include The Pastel City (Viriconium Book 1), No Jokes on Mars by James Blish, and Patron of the Arts by William Rotsler.

 Language change

-Science fiction highlights the common knowledge about language change, which most writers demonstrated to be very little.

 Historical change

 As mentioned by Walter E. Meyers, science fiction is the only genre that enables writers to either foresee the future of the language or the older forms of language, depending on the context of the story.
 Despite this, many authors failed to realise the importance of linguistics in science fiction, even those with good knowledge of the field.
 As noted by John Krueger:

 One example of this can be viewed in the portrayal of historical linguistics.
 Historical linguistics entails the study of the older forms of language, and unfortunately, has been one of the lowest priorities in accuracy for science-fiction authors.
 In some instances linguistic facts were disregarded such as in Harvey Jacobs’s The Egg of the Glak, where the Great Vowel Shift was said to be caused by the Norman Conquest.
 In other instances, linguistic changes were misinterpreted such as in Larry Niven’s The Fourth Profession.